 - Try on Everything; One of the most difficult things when shopping for something like “the perfect prom dress” is that you do not know what it is until you find it and try it on.
 So be open-minded and try on lots of dresses not just in the style you see yourself wearing, but in all sorts of styles, colors, and cuts.
 You may be surprised to see how much you loved yourself in a halter cut dress and not in that sweetheart neckline you’ve been dreaming about.
 Scan the sales and clearance racks for out of season dresses.
 Just because it is labeled “out of season”, doesn’t mean you cannot wear it.

-Shoes, Accessories, and Hair & Makeup
+Prom Ideas on Shoes, Accessories, and Hair & Makeup

 Honestly, splurging on prom shoes is a waste of money.
 Prom dresses tend to be long, so your shoes won’t really be too visible.
 You may already have a pair of nice shoes in your closet.
 You could also borrow shoes from someone.
 Cruise through the aisles of stores like Ross, Marshalls, and TJ Maxx for quality shoes at an affordable price.